ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and Github-PR-via-CLI.md

 **Follow these steps:**
 1. Open your terminal
-2. Use and paste this command in your terminal
+2. Use and paste this command in your terminal - `brew install git`.
-    * `brew install git`

 3. Click enter and wait for the installation to complete